mattConn/dotfiles/README.md

 ## link-scripts
 Script to symbolically link scripts/\* to /usr/bin/.

+## remove-linked-scripts
+Remove scripts linked by the above script \(useful if symbolic links break\).

 ## vscode
 Contains list of Visual Studio Code extensions I use with install script, as well as user settings.